Amosyig/Sprocket-Central-Bike-Sales-Analysis/README.md

 5. Wealth Segment:Prioritize prospects in the Mass customer wealth segment, followed by the High-Net-Worth segment.

-This is a link to a medium post for more details:
+For indepth details of the analysis, here is a link to the portfolio page:

 https://www.datascienceportfol.io/yole_amos/projects/6

 Thanks!